-The Association of Christian Counsellors (ACC) is a UK charity that provides membership services for people and organisations involved in professional counselling, psychotherapy and the ministry of pastoral care in the UK and overseas.
+The Association of Christians in Counselling and Linked Professions (ACC) is a UK charity that provides membership services for people and organisations involved in professional counselling, psychotherapy and the ministry of pastoral care in the UK and overseas.

-ACC is an ecumenical membership organisation, accepting members from Catholic, Protestant and Orthodox traditions.
+ACC is an ecumenical membership organisation, welcoming members from Catholic, Protestant and Orthodox Christian churches and traditions.